Co-occurring Alcohol and Stimulant Use

 - Summarize two evidence-based treatments for the co-use of stimulants and alcohol.

-- Discuss two harm reduction approaches for people who co-use stimulants and alcohol.
+- Discuss two approaches to mitigate risks for people who co-use stimulants and alcohol

 Open Registration: 08/01/2024 - 08/30/2027